Brain Break: Balloon Tennis Game for Preschoolers

 Building small breaks into your schedule is a great way to help children stay focused and keep active throughout the day.
 You can go for a short walk, do a few quick exercises, or do a brain break activity.
 Brain breaks are an easy way to get your preschooler moving and allow them to get out some energy.
 This Brain Break: Balloon Tennis Game for Preschoolers also doubles as a fun gross motor activity for your child!

-Balloon Tennis Craft & Game for Kids
+Balloon Tennis Craft Supplies:

 Brain Break Tennis Craft